Page widget: Form#

 To add additional form elements, click the + icon at the bottom of the form.
 From the menu, you can add the following elements:

-1. New Question: Select a column type to create a new field. “••• More >” will open an expanded menu listing all column types.
+- New Question: Select a column type to create a new field. “••• More >” will open an expanded menu listing all column types.
 Adding a new question will add a new column to the underlying data table.
+This new column is hidden by default in existing table widgets within your document.

 You can remove any element from the form by hovering over the object and clicking the trash icon to delete.
 You can hide any uneccessary fields from the form by hovering over the object and clicking the x icon.